 There was no residual market trending present in the vacant land sale ratios.
 We concluded that the assessor has adequately considered market trending adjustments as part of the vacant land valuation.

 Sold/Unsold Analysis

-We compared the median change in actual value between 2008 and 2009 for vacant land properties to determine if sold and unsold properties were valued consistently.
-We performed the analysis stratifying the properties by subdivision, as follows:
+We compared the median change in actual value between 2008 and 2011 for vacant land properties to determine if sold and unsold properties were valued consistently, as follows: